mfrontz/i501-final/README.md

 The original dataset used in this web app was downloaded from the [CDC Data Catalog](https://data.cdc.gov/Child-Vaccinations/Vaccination-Coverage-among-Young-Children-0-35-Mon/fhky-rtsk/about_data).

-The following steps were performed to clean and prepare the data for use in the web app:
+The following steps were performed in Python to clean and prepare the data for use in the web app:

 - Pivoted a column named "Dimension Type" (and its corresponding column of values named "Dimension") into multiple columns, as the CDC used this column to store data for multiple sociodemographic variables
 - Split a column named "Birth Year/Birth Cohort" into two distinct columns because some of the other columns in the dataset are only applicable to birth years, while other columns are only applicable to birth cohorts